-The National Grange continues to support extensive research by our Land Grant Colleges and Universities into both short-term and long-term effects on the environment and on human nutrition, of all new crops, whether Genetically Modified or traditionally bred.
-One of the major issues facing animal agriculture in our country are the efforts by certain "Animal Rights" groups to define "Humane Treatment" of animals.
 The National Grange should work together with other like-minded groups, to ensure that sound science is used in determining humane treatment of animals.
 The National Grange strongly supports agriculture education at all levels, including agriculture science as well as Cooperative Extension Service, and encourages the partnership between 4-H, FFA, Grange Youth Fair Program and Cooperative Extension Service to draw on and develop leadership abilities.
 Adequate funding of Extension must be continued and increased if we wish to ensure the availability of innovative practices and new tools beneficial to agriculture and society.
 We support educational programs, such as Farm to Table or Farm to School, that teach the importance of proper diet and nutrition.
 It is more critical now than ever to help consumers understand the basic food system, where their food comes from, and what, if any, genetic alteration was integral to its development.
 It is vital that we encourage the younger generation to enter into farming.
 We support programs or policies that will enhance the ability of young farmers to be successful as they pursue production agriculture as an occupation.
 Opportunities exist to expand agricultural tourism as an additional source of income for farm families.
 The National Grange urges government at all levels to remove unnecessary laws and regulations and work to pass legislation to limit liability exposure that hampers the expansion of agricultural tourism.
 As production agriculture becomes more dependent on computer technology, access to high-speed internet has become critical to farming and marketing activities.
 High-speed internet access is also critical to the agricultural operations that desperately need it to enable their high-tech precision farming equipment that is used to grow crops using less water, seed, fertilizer and pesticides.
-The National Grange strongly supports expanded funding efforts necessary to develop high-speed internet access in rural areas that are currently under-served.
+The National Grange strongly supports expanded funding efforts necessary to develop high-speed internet access in rural area that are currently underserved.

 The 2018 Farm Bill provided additional funding to help close the existing gap between feed costs and average milk prices.
-This, along with restructured premium rates, benefitted small-to-medium sized dairy producers.
+This, along with restructured premium rates, benefited small-to-medium sized dairy producers.
 The National Grange also appreciates the establishment of a new Foot and Mouth vaccine bank.
 These improvements and other provisions designed to provide equitable treatment for all commodities on all farm sizes in all regions of the country need to continue to be addressed.
 The National Grange also strongly supports retaining adequate levels of financial support for the USDA Risk Management Division and the Federal Crop Insurance Program (FCIP), so that coverages accurately reflect cost of production and provides adequate price protection; yet ensure that premiums remain affordable.
 Disaster Relief programs are also a critical component of farm income safety nets.
 We also strongly urge that provisions are made to adequately address the needs for a reliable source of seasonal as well as year-round farm labor.
 Bills have been introduced, but none have been able to advance through Congress.
 This lack of action has been frustrating because the need for an affordable and adequate work force remains a critical agriculture issue.
-While many issues were resolved by the 2018 Farm Bill, plenty of challenges still remain to be addressed like more mental health programs for production agricultural workers.
-We urge continued work on the new Farm Bill in a timely manner.
+While many issues were resolved by the 2018 Farm Bill, plenty of challenges still remain to be addressed like more mental health programs for production agricultural workers, and the broadened work requirements for SNAP (Supplemental Nutrition Assistance Program).